top of page

 OUR PROJECT

 Beginning as a volunteer organisation in 2017, we received funding from MPI 1 Billion Trees in 2020 for a three-year catchment restoration project in the South Hokianga.
-Within 12 months we then secured further funding from Pub Charities, Foundation North and Ministry for the Environment Jobs For Nature - Freshwater Improvement Fund - to expand our work into a four-year project which now:
+Within 12 months we then secured further funding from Pub Charities, Foundation North and Ministry for the Environment Jobs For Nature - Freshwater Improvement Fund - to expand our work into a four-year project which is now completed.

 As a non-profit, funded organisation we survive due to the generosity and support of our community.
-We are extremely grateful to our funders and other sources of donations and sponsorships which all helps us to meet our goals and protect the health of nga awa.
+We are extremely grateful to our funders and other sources of donations and sponsorships which all helps us to meet our goals and helps us contribute to the health of the Hokianga Harbour.

 IMG-8107.jpg